JosXa/KitGPT/README.md

   - [ ] Selecting parts of text to copy
   - [ ] reading from `pass`/flags/clipboard
 - [ ] Multiple custom prompts and ability to select them on startup
+- [ ] Pipelines / Automations for piping AI responses and modeling workflows like train of thought